sylwiasuwalska/pokecolor/README.md

 * React Testing Library with JEST

 ## Features
-* displays data fetched from APIs
+* display data fetched from APIs
-* provides cards with each Pokemon's image, name, Pokedex ID, base experience,  types, abilities
+* cards with each Pokemon's image, name, Pokedex ID, base experience,  types, abilities
-* sorts by ascending or descending order after click on given buttons, each button has indicators of sort order
+* sorting by ascending or descending order after click on given buttons, each button has indicators of sort order
-* filters by all fields of table
+* filtering by all fields of table
 * responsive layout for comfortable viewing from smaller devices
 * pagination